- This event has passed.

 You may register and pay on-line by clicking the link above (if registering under a name different from that of your payment, please include this as a note or by email).
 You may also register and pay with a credit card over the phone or register by email email@example.com or by calling (845) 356-0972.
 You may make your payment by check, payable to the Seminary of The Christian Community and mail this to 7 Carmen Court, Chestnut Ridge, NY 10977 or you may make your payment when you arrive.

 Holder House and The Fellowship offer guest rooms, located within walking distance of the seminary and church or, a three minute drive by car.
 You may walk on the roadside or prefer to walk through fields and forests; if so, you may wish to bring appropriate foot wear.
-Seminarians are available to guide you – please see the map at the bottom of this page.
-Guests may also wish to share rides.
+Seminarians are available to guide you.
+Please see the map at the bottom of this page (a copy will be made available on the first day of the open course along with other guest information).
+Guests may wish to share rides.

 Rooms may also be arranged with home owners in the area.
 To arrange to rent a room in a private home, see the contact information on the Three Fold web site: www.threefold.org If you have a car, you may wish to consider a local hotel.